 Any problems that arise almost always result from non-communication or a misunderstanding of the procedures or rules.
 We strongly urge you to carefully and thoroughly read through the Official Procedures and Adjudication Handbook.
 Please feel free to call our office for clarification of the rules and procedures, or any questions pertaining to the competition at 800.848.2263 or 317.636.2263.

-If you are hosting a contest and wish to use the Bands of America Adjudication sheets, complete the License Agreement at the conclusion of this book and submit your request to Music for All, Inc.
+If you are hosting a contest and wish to use the Bands of America Adjudication sheets, you may submit your request by completing the License Agreement at marching.musicforall.org/adjudication.